My Recommended Resources

 There are so many amazing tradition-focused books that are not on this list because then this list would become a thousand pages long.
 What I have chosen to focus on are books that I think help build a foundation to the new-to-magick and curious about earth-based spirituality without getting too tradition specific.
 It’s not been easy but I hope this list gets you started.

 The Spiral Dance by Starhawk is a classic text on modern witchcraft, Goddess spirituality, and Wicca.
 Starhawk is less known outside of the United States but she’s an important elder in the Pagan community writing about and participating in the intersections of feminist spirituality, magickal activism, permaculture, and social justice.
 It’s a good resource for learning about the basics of Wicca with a feminist focus, including the wheel of the year, ritual creation, and basic spellwork.

-Scott Cunningham is another great resource for learning about spellcraft.
+Scott Cunningham is another great resource for learning about spellcraft and the gay grandad of modern Wicca in the United States.
 He has a beautiful way of bringing traditional spellwork into a modern framework.
 I recommend his books Earth Power and Earth, Air, Fire & Water if you’re really excited about spellwork and creating your own rituals.